Customer Experience

 FRT = (Total time taken to send first responses) ÷ (Total number of customer inquiries)

-Why FRT matters in CX design:
+Why FRT matters in customer experience design?

 Fast responses (low FRT) indicate that your business prioritizes fast, efficient communication and reassures customers that their concerns matter – leading to a better customer experience.
 Delayed responses often lead to frustration, higher churn rates, and negative brand perception.